nfdi4cat/voc4cat/README.md

 - get and update the vocabulary file (xlsx),
 - submit a pull request with the updated file,
 - collaborate on the pull request with editors or other github users,
-- approval and merge of the pull request

-and finally land in the folder `vocabularies` as SKOS-vocabulary files in turtle-format.
+After approval your pull request is ready to be merged by the editors.
+The merge will include your contribution into the SKOS-vocabulary file in the `vocabularies`-folder and it will also be reflected in the documentation that is automatically updated.

 The Excel/xlsx files submitted as pull request are automatically checked and (if all is good) converted to turtle.
 By using a vocabulary-specific configuration more thorough validation can be activated,